SAP-archive/teched2021-DEV261/exercises/ex1/README.md

 Now open the service instance `cap-orders-xsuaa-instance` found under `Service Management` -> `Instances`.

-Choose the tab `Credentials` and choose the Secret `cap-orders-xsuaa-binding`.
+Choose the `cap-orders-xsuaa-instance` instance and choose the Secret `cap-orders-xsuaa-binding`.

 Choose the option `Decode` as these decoded values will need to be copied in the next steps.